awaragi/jest-supertest-starter/README.md

   * centerlise environment handling in a client class
 * Ensure that the existing test/spec are still passing (TTD for Testing :) )

-## Steps to create an API and its associated tests
-See <test/feature-one/users.spec.js> for logical progression of tests from explicit to api to parameterised

 ## Handling multiple target environments
 Use targets section in <package.json> file to setup multiple environments.
-These variables are then used in the various test:* scripts to setup environment variables used by API client and library
+These variables are then used in the various test:* scripts to setup environment variables used by API client and library functions

+## Steps to create an API and its associated tests
+* See <test/feature-one/users.spec.js> for logical progression of tests from explicit to api to parameterised
+  * users.findAll
+  * users.findById